 Earlier Official Visits Huge for Notre Dame

 Many elite recruits considering Notre Dame that are unable to make arrangements on their own to visit Notre Dame unofficially in the spring could already be at the stage of naming their finalists well before they can ever step foot on campus.
 At that point, Notre Dame is toast.
-So allowing for official visits in the spring time should allow Notre Dame to be a player for more national recruits who don’t live in close proximity to South Bend, Indiana which is te majority of them.
+So allowing for official visits in the spring time should allow Notre Dame to be a player for more national recruits who don’t live in close proximity to South Bend, Indiana.

-Early Signing Period: Stanford’s Lose, Notre Dame’s Gain?
+Early Signing Period: Stanford’s Loss, Notre Dame’s Gain?

 The real big advantage Notre Dame should gain versus Stanford, however is in the early signing period.
 Stanford head coach David Shaw once called an early signing period potentially “catastrophic” for college football.